ICHABOD CRANE 4327

 Homebound instruction will strive to keep students on pace to rejoin their class and maintain academic progress.
 The Board recognizes that students who are out of school for extended periods of time are at risk of falling behind academically and/or losing connection to the school community.
 The Board directs the administration to evaluate periodically whether homebound instruction is effective in keeping students on track to graduate, and if not, to take steps to improve instruction and implement approaches and/or offer services that support the transition back to school.

 Students who have been suspended from school will be provided with alternative instruction, as described in the district’s Code of Conduct.
 Such instruction may be provided in the student’s home or other location, including remotely, as determined by the district, balancing the best interests of the student, the safety of district personnel, and the district’s resources.
 The district’s homebound instructors may be utilized, if available.
 Such instruction is not subject to the requirements of state regulations for homebound instruction (8 NYCRR §100.22) referenced in the rest of this policy.
+However, students of compulsory age must receive the same minimum hours of instruction required for homebound instruction outlined above.
 Any such instruction will be substantially equivalent to the instruction the student would have received in the regular education environment, to be determined by the district on a case-by-case basis.
-Two hours per day of alternative instruction may be enough for the district to meet its obligations under the Education Law §3214(3)(e).

 Cross-ref: 5310, Code of Conduct